psalarc/SimpleLinearRegression_R/README.md

 # Car Price Prediction — Linear Regression in R

 A statistical regression analysis project that models used car prices using a progression of linear models, from simple univariate regression through to polynomial and interaction-term models.
-Built in R as part of coursework at New Jersey Institute of Technology (MSD325).
+Built in R as part of coursework at Rider University (MSD325).

 ---